timm/tested/README.md

 - without
   having to offer too much information on each thing.

-Under-the-hood, TESTED's tools implement a semi-supervised, multi-objective, model-based explanation system.
 The central claim of TESTED is that these:
 **tools are surprisingly easy to build**.
 To say that another way:
 - people can (and should) understand AI systems;
 - then use those systems to build a better world.

-The TESTED code base represents a  refactoring of decades of work by dozens of Ph.D. students.
 Every tool is less than a few hundred lines of LUA code and all those tools share most of the same internal structure.
 Students can learn this simpler approach to AI as a set of weekly homeworks where they recode the tools in any language at all (except LUA).